vitaliiU/manual/js.md

 https://learn.javascript.ru/promise-chaining
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise?retiredLocale=uk

-The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.</br>
 Function in Promise - Executor.
-Argument of Executor - buildin in JS functions Resolve && Reject (will inwoke in Executor) Resolve || Reject can only be called once (all next calls will be ignored).
-Reject always need to call with Error argument.
+Argument of Executor - buildin in JS functions Resolve && Reject (will inwoke in Executor)</br>
+Resolve || Reject can only be called once (all next calls will be ignored).
+Reject always need to call with Error argument.</br>
 Functions consumers - function who will call as result complete execute asynchronus operation.
-This functionConsumers are used by means of metods: then, cath. finally.
+This functionConsumers are used by means of metods: then, cath. finally.</br>

 ```jsx
 let mode = true;